Checking Timed Bisimilarity with Virtual Clocks: Checking for Timed Bisimulation

-is returned.
+If the statement $n-2 = 0$ is true, the empty set is returned as the zones are virtually equivalent.
 If the statement $n-2 > 0$ is true, the first if-statement is bypassed and since the given pair is an element of $\text{last-visited}$, the empty set is returned by the second if-statement.
 Therefore, in both cases, the expected value as described in Example~\ref{ex:virtual-clocks:virtual-constraint:initial-example} is returned.

 We now check the outgoing action transition by calculating

 Since the zones are not virtually equivalent, the statement